 Some products are that approved for the control of JKW in the UK & elsewhere may not be approved in Guernsey.
-If in doubt please check with Guernsey Health & Safety Executive (HSE) before deciding on a particular treatment e.g. Picloram, & Aminopyralid based herbicides are banned in Guernsey as they pose an unacceptable risk to the environment.
+If in doubt please check with Guernsey Health & Safety Executive (HSE) before deciding on a particular treatment e.g. Picloram, & Aminopyralid based herbicides are banned in Guernsey as they pose an unacceptable risk to the environment and our water catchment networks.